 Wouldn’t it be nice if you could close every deal, win over every customer all without having to deal with any sales objections?
 In a perfect world, prospects would all be itching to buy your offer, pocketbook in hand.
 Encountering sales objections is part of the game, so it’s best to brush up on your skills to land as many wins as possible.

-This guide, we’re covering the four types of sales objections you’re likely to encounter, plus 7 tactics for how to navigate them like a pro.
+In this guide, we’re covering the four types of common sales objections you’re likely to encounter, plus 7 tactics for how to navigate them like a pro.

 You can encounter sales objections in any situation with a prospect from sales demos to support calls.

 While there are many different kinds of sales objections, most of them fall into one of four categories: Price/Risk, Quality, Trust, or Stall.

 Categorizing the sales objections you encounter will help you better identify which tactics to use to address them, as well as tally the most common objections you see in your business.